imzqqq/chat/server/chat/python/api-spec/proposals/2312-matrix-uri.md

 already have got one for themselves, benefiting both in terms of branding (compare `matrix:r/weruletheworld:example.org` vs.
-`#weruletheworld:example.org` from the standpoint of someone who hasn't been to Chat) and interoperability (`to.chat.dingshunyu.top` requires opening a browser while clicking a `tg:` link dumped to the terminal application will open the correct application for Telegram without user intervention or can even offer to install one, if needed).
+`#weruletheworld:example.org` from the standpoint of someone who hasn't been to Chat) and interoperability (`to.chat.imzqqq.top` requires opening a browser while clicking a `tg:` link dumped to the terminal application will open the correct application for Telegram without user intervention or can even offer to install one, if needed).